Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release

-MONAI Workload Manager R2
+MONAI Deploy Workload Manager R2

-### [REQ] MWM SHALL track status/states of all jobs initiated with orchestration engines
+### (FR002) [REQ] MWM SHALL track status/states of all jobs initiated with orchestration engines

-MWM shall track status/states of all the jobs that it has initiated so it can be used for reporting and allows other sub-components to react upon.
+MWM SHALL track status/states of all the jobs that it has initiated so it can be used for reporting and allows other sub-components to react upon.

 #### Background